Matchgate quantum computing and non-local process analysis: Abstract

 \section{Abstract}

 In the circuit model, quantum computers rely on the availability of a universal quantum gate set.
-A particularly intriguing example of such a set is the ``matchgates'' along with \textsc{swap}, the simple exchange of two qubits.
-In this paper, we show a simple decomposition of arbitrary matchgates into better known elementary gates, and implement one matchgate in a linear optics experiment using single photons.
-We characterize the gate performance via quantum process tomography and represent the resulting quantum process in a novel way, as a fidelity map in the space of all possible nonlocal two-qubit unitaries.
-In addition, we propose a new non-local, diagnostic process measure.
+A particularly intriguing example is a set of two-qubit only gates: ``matchgates'', along with \textsc{swap} (the exchange of two qubits).
+In this paper, we show a simple decomposition of arbitrary matchgates into better known elementary gates, and implement a matchgate in a linear-optics experiment using single photons.
+The gate performance was fully characterized via quantum process tomography.
+Moreover, we represent the resulting reconstructed quantum process in a novel way, as a fidelity map in the space of all possible nonlocal two-qubit unitaries.
+We propose the \textit{non-local distance} --- which is independent of local imperfections like uncorrelated noise or uncompensated local rotations --- as a new diagnostic process measure for the non-local properties of the implemented gate.

 In quantum computation, an essential requirement of the circuit model is a universal gate set, which enables the approximation of any given unitary process to arbitrary precision \cite{nielsen2000qca}.
 The advantages and disadvantages of various gate sets are still being actively explored; for example, one set may be more natural than others for interpreting a certain problem, or, in a given physical architecture one set may require far less resources than another.
-The best known gate-set class is that of any entangling 2-qubit gate in combination with arbitrary single-qubit unitaries \cite{dodd2002uqc}: most famously the 2-qubit \textsc{cnot} gate in conjunction with the 1-qubit Hadamard, $\textsc{h}$, and phase, $\textsc{t}$, gates.
-Circuits constructed of solely the \textsc{cnot} and $\textsc{h}$ gates can be simulated efficiently with a classical computer \cite{nielsen2000qca}.
-However, the addition of the $\textsc{t}$ gate---itself also efficiently simulatable---enables universal quantum computing (which of course is generally believed \emph{not} to be efficiently simulatable).
-Another important gate-set class uses 3-qubit entanglers, such as the Toffoli gate---which has only recently been demonstrated in linear optics \cite{lanyon2008sql} and ion traps \cite{monz2008rqt}---along with $\textsc{h}$.
+The best known gate-set class is that of any entangling 2-qubit gate in combination with arbitrary single-qubit unitaries \cite{dodd2002uqc}: most famously the 2-qubit \textsc{cnot} gate in conjunction with the 1-qubit Hadamard, \textsc{h}, and phase, \textsc{t}, gates.
+Circuits constructed of solely the \textsc{cnot} and \textsc{h} gates can be simulated efficiently with a classical computer \cite{nielsen2000qca}.
+However, the addition of the \textsc{t} gate---itself also efficiently simulatable---enables universal quantum computing (which of course is generally believed \emph{not} to be efficiently simulatable).
+Another important gate-set class uses 3-qubit entanglers, such as the Toffoli gate---which has only recently been demonstrated in linear optics \cite{lanyon2008sql} and ion traps \cite{monz2008rqt}---along with \textsc{h}.

 In this paper we demonstrate a new gate-set class based \emph{only} on 2-qubit gates, specifically the \emph{matchgate} \cite{valiant2002qcc}, which can be entangling, and the \textsc{swap} gate, which is strictly non-entangling \cite{terhal2002csn,jozsa2008mac}.
 Matchgates---originally introduced in graph theory \cite{valiant2002qcc}---are 2-qubit unitaries,